Frequently Asked Questions

 Legal

-What legal arrangements are required to use EIT Pathogena?
+What legal arrangements are required to use EIT Pathogena Bioinformatics Platform?

 Individual users will be required to read and sign an End User Licence Agreement (EULA).